Hazelcast Jet Features

 Java 8 Stream API

-java.util.stream API is well-known and popular API in the Java community.
+java.util.stream API is a well-known and popular API in the Java community.
 It supports functional-style operations on streams of elements.

 Jet adds support for java.util.stream API to Hazelcast IMDG collections.